vergl4s/instarecon/README.md

 InstaRecon
 =======

 Automated basic digital reconnaissance.
-Great for getting an initial footprint of your targets.
+Great for getting an initial footprint of your targets and discovering additional subdomains.
 InstaRecon will do:

 * DNS (direct, PTR, MX, NS) lookups
 * Whois (domains and IP) lookups